LucieMrc/Processing_Android_OSC/README.md

 ![Screenshot of the launcher](./images/screen21.png)

-At the same time, the client window opens.
+At the same time, the client window opens....